Overview

 For how long have I used the solution?

-I have been working with Oracle Linux for the last four to five years.
+I have been using Oracle Linux for 10 years.

 What do I think about the stability of the solution?